Quickstart for Batch Changes

 Configure code host credentials

-Since Batch Changes need write permissions to open changesets, you’ll need to add a personal access token for each code host you’ll be publishing changesets on.
+Since Batch Changes need write permissions to open changesets, you might need to add a personal access token for each code host you’ll be publishing changesets on.
 This is a one time operation that you don’t need to do for each batch change.
+Administrators of your Sourcegraph instance can also configure global credentials, so you don’t need to go through this process.
+The UI for configuring the tokens will tell you when there is a global token configured.

 See “Configuring user credentials” for more detail on adding and removing user tokens beyond the quickstart below, or “Code host interactions in Batch Changes” for details on what the permissions are used for.